 - When you practice mindful inquiry, gently direct your attention into the bodily feeling of panic or fear itself.
 Allow yourself to bring nonjudgmental awareness into the experience of it, acknowledging whatever it feels like in the body and mind and letting it be.

-- If you are feeling safe, then bring awareness into the body and mind and allow yourself to feel into and acknowledge any physical sensations, emotions, or thoughts and just let them be…without trying to analyze or figure them out.
+- If you are feeling safe, then bring awareness into the body and mind and allow yourself to acknowledge any physical sensations, emotions, or thoughts.
+Then, just let them be…without trying to analyze or figure them out.

 - You may discover that within these feelings there’s a multitude of thoughts, emotions, or old memories that are fueling your fears.
 When you begin to acknowledge what has not been acknowledged, the pathway of insight and understanding may arise.
 As you turn toward your emotions, they may show you what you are panicked, worried, mad, sad, or bewildered about.

 - You may learn that the very resistance to unacknowledged emotions often causes more panic or fear and that learning to go with it, rather than fighting it, often diminishes them.
 When we say “go with it,” we mean that you allow and acknowledge whatever is within the mind and body.
 Just letting the waves of emotions, thoughts, and physical sensations go wherever they need to go just like the sky makes room for any weather.

 - Now gently return to the breath, being mindful of breathing in and out…riding the waves of the breath.

 - As you come to the end of this meditation, take a moment to congratulate yourself and take a moment to appreciate the safety and ease you may be feeling right now that you can bring into your day.
 By acknowledging your fears, you may open the possibility for deeper understanding, compassion, and peace.
 Before you get up, gently wiggle your fingers and toes and gradually open your eyes, being fully aware here and now.